alexbainter/alexbainter/README.md

  - [Node.js](https://nodejs.org/)

 ### Steps
 1. Ensure you have Mongo running.
 By default, the site uses a mongo collection named 'alexbainter'.
 See [the mongo documentation](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) for more details.

-On windows, you should be able to just type `mongod --dbpath /data/alexbainter` into a command prompt.
+    On Windows, you should be able to just type `mongod --dbpath /data/alexbainter` into a command prompt.

+    On linux, execute `sudo service mongodb start`
 1. Clone the repository or download the source code.
 1. Navigate to directory where you cloned/downloaded the repository.
 1. Run `npm install` from a command prompt.